martijn80/symfonycon-2025-scaling/README.md

 | Franken Metrics       | http://localhost:2019/metrics | Caddy/FrankenPHP metrics (non-worker) |
 | Worker Metrics        | http://localhost:2020/metrics | Caddy/FrankenPHP metrics (worker)     |

-## Grafana Dashboard

-A detailed PHP-FPM and OPcache monitoring dashboard is available in Grafana.
-It includes:

-- PHP-FPM health, queue, and process metrics
-- Request rate, duration, and memory usage
-- OPcache hit ratio, memory, and script cache stats
-- JIT and interned strings monitoring
-- Alerts and color-coded panels for quick health checks

-**See [`grafana-dashboard.md`](grafana-dashboard.md) for a full description of all panels and dashboard features.**

 ## FrankenPHP Configuration